The Table of Content

 Monklands, a former mining and industrial area, had many of these spoken names, such as pits called The Hard Egg, The Wee Jean, and the Hoor in the Park (respectively for the nature of the rock, the intemperate foreman's virago wife, and the improper name of the colliery officially known as 'Lady Anne', properly named after the wife of Sir John Wilson!)

-Also, please visit the Monklands' Timeline.
+Note: Also, please visit the Monklands' Timeline.
+Monklands history is presented in chronological sequence.